bodong1987/Avalonia.PropertyGrid/README.md

 ## Detail Description
 ### Data Modeling
-If you want to edit an object in PropertyGrid, you only need to directly set this object to the SelectedObject property of PropertyGrid, PropertyGrid will automatically analyze the properties that can support editing, and edit it with the corresponding CellEdit.
+If you want to edit an object in PropertyGrid, you only need to directly set this object to the DataContext or SelectedObject property of PropertyGrid, PropertyGrid will automatically analyze the properties that can support editing, and edit it with the corresponding CellEdit.
 At the same time, you can also use Attributes in System.ComponentModel and System.ComponentModel.DataAnnotations to mark these properties, so that these properties have some special characteristics.
 Support but not limited to these:
 ```
-System.ComponentModel.CategoryAttribute
-System.ComponentModel.BrowsableAttribute
-System.ComponentModel.ReadOnlyAttribute
-System.ComponentModel.DisplayNameAttribute
-System.ComponentModel.DescriptionAttribute
-System.ComponentModel.PasswordPropertyTextAttribute
-System.ComponentModel.DataAnnotations.EditableAttribute
-System.ComponentModel.DataAnnotations.RangeAttribute
+System.ComponentModel.CategoryAttribute                     /* set property category */
+System.ComponentModel.BrowsableAttribute                    /* used to hide a property */
+System.ComponentModel.ReadOnlyAttribute                     /* make property readonly */
+System.ComponentModel.DisplayNameAttribute                  /* set friendly name */
+System.ComponentModel.DescriptionAttribute                  /* set long description text */
+System.ComponentModel.PasswordPropertyTextAttribute         /* mark text property is password */
+System.ComponentModel.DataAnnotations.EditableAttribute     /* mark list property can add/remove/clear elements */
+System.ComponentModel.DataAnnotations.RangeAttribute        /* set numeric range */
+System.Runtime.Serialization.IgnoreDataMemberAttribute      /* used to hide a property */
 ```
 In addition, there are other classes that can be supported in PropertyModels.ComponentModel and PropertyModels.ComponentModel.DataAnnotations, which can assist in describing class properties.
 If you want to have some associations between your class properties, for example, some properties depend on other properties in implementation, then you can try to mark this dependency with PropertyModels.ComponentModel.DataAnnotations.DependsOnPropertyAttribute
 but you need to inherit your class from PropertyModels.ComponentModel.ReactiveObject, otherwise you need to maintain this relationship by yourself, just trigger the PropertyChanged event of the target property when the dependent property changes.

 ```
-PropertyModels.ComponentModel.FloatPrecisionAttribute
-PropertyModels.ComponentModel.IntegerIncrementAttribute
-PropertyModels.ComponentModel.WatermarkAttribute
-PropertyModels.ComponentModel.MultilineTextAttribute
-PropertyModels.ComponentModel.ProgressAttribute
-PropertyModels.ComponentModel.TrackableAttribute
-PropertyModels.ComponentModel.EnumDisplayNameAttribute
-PropertyModels.ComponentModel.DataAnnotations.DependsOnPropertyAttribute
-PropertyModels.ComponentModel.DataAnnotations.FileNameValidationAttribute
-PropertyModels.ComponentModel.DataAnnotations.PathBrowsableAttribute
-PropertyModels.ComponentModel.DataAnnotations.VisibilityPropertyConditionAttribute
+PropertyModels.ComponentModel.FloatPrecisionAttribute                               /* set float percision */
+PropertyModels.ComponentModel.IntegerIncrementAttribute                             /* set integer increment by button*/
+PropertyModels.ComponentModel.WatermarkAttribute                                    /* set water mark, it is text hint*/
+PropertyModels.ComponentModel.MultilineTextAttribute                                /* make text edit can edit multi line text */
+PropertyModels.ComponentModel.ProgressAttribute                                     /* use progress bar to dipslay numeric value property, readonly */
+PropertyModels.ComponentModel.TrackableAttribute                                    /* use trackbar to edit numeric value property */
+PropertyModels.ComponentModel.EnumDisplayNameAttribute                              /* set friendly name for each enum vlaues */
+PropertyModels.ComponentModel.DataAnnotations.DependsOnPropertyAttribute            /* mark this property is depends on the other property */
+PropertyModels.ComponentModel.DataAnnotations.FileNameValidationAttribute           /* mark this property is filename, so control will validate the string directly */
+PropertyModels.ComponentModel.DataAnnotations.PathBrowsableAttribute                /* mark string property is path, so it will provide a button to show path browser*/
+PropertyModels.ComponentModel.DataAnnotations.VisibilityPropertyConditionAttribute  /* set this property will auto refresh all visiblity when this proeprty value changed. */
 ```

 ### Supported Builtin Types